Maryam-Shile/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -la > ls_cwd_content wrote  into the file ls_cwd_content the result of the command ls -la tail -n 1 iacta >> iacta duplicated the last line of iacta
+ls -la > ls_cwd_content wrote  into the file ls_cwd_content the result of the command ls -la tail -n 1 iacta >> iacta duplicated the last line of iacta rm *.js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.